 Table 2.
-Symbols used in the equations of case study and their definitions can be very challenging.
+Symbols used in the equations of case study and their definitions ronments when running in cloud computing platforms; performance profiling for such distributed simulations can be very challenging.

 2.1.
 Co-simulation Use Case

 This section presents a use case of a complex CPS scenario executed as a co-simulation to analyse and answer questions about the system and its components.
 This experiment highlights the challenges in co-simulation that the EXPPO framework can help address.
 The goal for this simulation is to understand the power generated by installation of solar panels in a community and answer to questions "How much power we can generate by installing solar panels in this community?
 After installing the solar panels, can the community become a net-zero-energy community?".